Documents to download

 A disqualification order disqualifies the person convicted from holding elected office for five years and can be imposed in addition to any sentence resulting from a criminal conviction.

 The disqualification order applies to all elected offices in the UK except for membership of the Scottish Parliament and Scottish local government.
-After consulting on proposals, the Scottish Government introduced legislation in January 2024 that includes provisions to extend disqualification orders for membership of the Scottish Parliament and Scottish local government.
+After consulting on proposals, the Scottish Government introduced legislation in January 2024 to extend disqualification orders for membership of the Scottish Parliament and Scottish local government.
+The Scottish Elections (Representation and Reform) Act 2025 received Royal Assent in January 2025 with the provisions to be activated before the next relevant elections.

 Intimidation of voters